mcran127/startup/notes.md

 Node Web Service can create HTTP server using createServer, takes a request and response.
 Then server.listen on whatever port until terminated.
 Kill using ctrl-c.

+Express does routing requests, HTTP with JSON body request manipulation, generating HTTP responses, using middleware for functionality
+Everything is around creating and using HTTP routing and middleware. get takes 2 parameters, URL patterna nd callback.
+Path matching parameter matches url
+Callback has 3 parameters, req, res, and next afterwards.
+Can also use post or delete.
+Can wildcard using *.
+Middleware design uses mediator and middleware.
+Med is loading middleware and order vs the functionality.
+Express is mediator. middleware looks similar to routing the difference but routing need matching pattern.
+Middleware always called unless doesnt call next using req res next function parameters are HTTP req, HTTP res, and next passes on.

 ## Service Startup